team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/cauliflower.md

 The plant consists of a thick stem surrounded by leaves on top of which the curd grows.
 They are annual plants that reach about 0.5 metres in height.
 Cauliflower plants develop a central main flower head (curd), which can weigh from 0.5 kg to over 2.5 kg.
 Commercially, white cauliflower is the most common, though orange, purple, green, and brown cultivars also exist.
 The plants produce cross-shaped yellow flowers and bear seeds in dry capsules known as siliques.

 ## Planting requirements
 - Ideally suited for cool weather and requires consistent temperatures of about 16 °C (60 °F) to produce heads.
 However, can be grown in all agro-climatic zones with certain varieties which can be grown in upland, lowland, and intermediate zones in Sri Lanka.
+Cauliflower is adaptable to all agro-ecological zones in Sri Lanka, including the upcountry, low country, and intermediate zones.
+The ideal temperature for growth ranges from 10°C to 20°C, making the cooler upcountry regions particularly suitable for this crop.

 **Planting season in Sri Lanka:**
 - Mid country wet zone – January to February and November to December